Last updated: 12 November 2024

 Yes.
 In your Website Disclaimer you cannot exclude your liability for some things such as Consumer Protection legislation requirements, negligence, certain risks and variations of these.

-Most important to note is that a Disclaimer, no matter how strong, will not protect you from liability for advertisements, misinformation, mis-statements and other misleading (potential or otherwise) material on your website.
+The most important thing to note is that a Disclaimer, no matter how strong, will not protect you from liability for advertisements, misinformation, misstatements, and other misleading (potential or otherwise) material on your website.

-You still need to check your wording, everything from what you state your goods and services will do, as well as having accurate photos and real customer testimonials.
+You still need to check your wording, everything from what you state your goods and services will do to having accurate photos and real customer testimonials.
 No Disclaimer will protect you from any negligent statements or acts.

 And over to you …